-Using the selectively heated substrate with repeated unit cell (heated ratio = 0.5), we next plot the phase diagrams to describe the meta-stable state of the heated IPA droplet on a glass substrate (Figure 3c) and a silicon substrate (Figure 3d).
+Using the selectively heated substrate with repeated unit cells (heated ratio = 0.5), we next plotted the phase diagrams to describe the metastable state of the heated IPA droplet on a glass substrate (Figure 3c) and a silicon substrate (Figure 3d).
 Experimental data are compared with the COMSOL simulation results.
-The Leidenfrost state is shown in the diagram and the anticipated trend of reducing power being needed to initiate the Leidenfrost effect when increasing the heating ratio is observed.
-There is good agreement between the experimental and simulated results, where the model assumes a Leidenfrost temperature of 220 °C, which is a reasonable value for IPA which has a boiling point of 82.4 °C34.
+The Leidenfrost state is shown in the diagram, and the anticipated trend of reducing power required to initiate the Leidenfrost effect when increasing the heating ratio is observed.
+There is good agreement between the experimental and simulated results, where the model assumes a Leidenfrost temperature of 220 °C. This is a reasonable value for IPA, which has a boiling point of 82.4 °C.

-As the selectivity of the Leidenfrost effect is via voltage actuated heating units on the substrate, the thermal conductivity of the latter will have a direct influence on the results.
-Two substrate materials with a large difference on thermal conductivity were employed to verify this impact, i.e. borosilicate glass (1.14 W/mK) and silicon (1480 W/mK) at 300 K32.
-As can be seen in Figure 3d, the results for a silicon substrate still follow the decreasing trend with increasing heated ratio.
-However, a greater power per line is required than for the borosilicate substrates to achieve the Leidenfrost effect, because the heat is dissipated through the substrate more readily, rather than remaining in the vicinity of the serpentine-shaped unit cells to form the uniform inplane temperature profile.
-Therefore, borosilicate is a more preferable substrate material for this experiment, as it could create a uniform temperature profile more effectively on the surface of the substrate, owing to its low thermal conductivity.
+As the selectivity of the Leidenfrost effect is via voltage actuated heating units on the substrate, the thermal conductivity of the latter has a direct influence on the results.
+Two substrate materials with a large difference on thermal conductivity were employed to verify this impact: borosilicate glass (1.14 W/mK) and silicon (1480 W/mK) at 300 K.32 As can be seen in Figure 3d, the results for a silicon substrate still follow the decreasing trend with an increasing heated ratio.
+However, a power per line greater than that for the borosilicate substrates is required to achieve the Leidenfrost effect because the heat is dissipated through the substrate more readily rather than remaining in the vicinity of the serpentine-shaped unit cells to form the uniform in-plane temperature profile.
+Therefore, borosilicate is a more preferable substrate material for this experiment as it could create a uniform temperature profile more effectively on the surface of the substrate owing to its low thermal conductivity.